microbecode/zk-languages/README.md

 ## Stand-alone and contracts

 ZK languages can usually be used at least as stand-alone.
-This means that proofs are generated locally and no network is utilized.
+This means that proofs generated for ZK programs or for ZK-VM executions.

-Some languages (or the ecosystems around them) support also ZK smart contracts.
-In this case, the same multiplication code is also expressed in a contract format, which typically differs a bit from the stand-alone version.
+Some languages (or the ecosystems around them) support also ZK smart contracts (or zkApps).
+In this case, the same multiplication code is also expressed in a contract format, which typically differs from the stand-alone version.

 Do note that especially the contract format evolves rapidly in all ecosystems.
 Anything written here may be outdated already the day after it's written.